akeneo/pim-community-dev/UPGRADE-1.7.md

      php app/console doctrine:migration:migrate --env=prod
     ```

-    The issues of missing services of missing classes are often due to custom code.
-Please refer to the "migrate custom code" section before continue.
+    The issues of missing services or missing classes are often due to custom code.
+    Please refer to the [Migrate your custom code](#migrate-your-custom-code) section before continuing with this section.

 9. Then, generate JS translations and re-generate the PIM assets: